ekoshv/SeasoCast/README.md

 #### Visualization:
 The script plots the historical close prices alongside the forecasts and their confidence intervals.
 Additional visualizations include normalized forecast error timeseries by actual and predicted values.

-#### Hyperparameter Tuning (Optional):
+#### Hyperparameter Tuning:
 An Optuna objective function is provided to optimize parameters like window size, refit steps, and number of seasonal components.
-This section is commented out by default.
+This section can be commented out.

 ### Prerequisites